Events – Regular and Occasional

-These are held on the (usually) fourth Wednesday of each month in the Methodist Church Hall, The Avenue, Minehead, and are listed below as 'Meetings'.
+These are held (for the first 5 months of 2018 at least) on the third Thursday and are listed below as 'Meetings'.
 Tea/coffee and biscuits are served from 10.15 to 10.45; the speaker or speakers start at 11 and we usually finish around 12 noon.
 Members do not have to pay to attend, but visitors are asked for a small donation.

 There are no coffee mornings in August and December.

 Our Annual General Meeting is in May, meaning an earlier start to proceedings, so that we can fit in either a speaker or other form of entertainment too.

 SPECIAL INTEREST DAYS